Marco87Developer/moneys-2/README.md

 In this enumeration are enumerated all the currencies of the world, according to [ISO 4217](https://www.iso.org/iso-4217-currency-codes.html).
 For each currency, it make available some properties:

 * `alphabetic`.
 This is the alphabetic representation of the currency (for example, for the US dollar it will be “USD”, always in uppercase).
+* `emojiFlag`.
+This is the corresponding emoji flag to the currency.
 * `exponent`.
 This is the number of decimal digits that the currency’s representation requires.
 In the case that it does not apply, it returns `null`.
 * `isFund`.
 This indicates with a `bool` if the currency refers to a fund.
 * `name`.
 This is the complete name of the currency.